-Preliminary Findings of Drilling Phase of Project - Continued • A well drilled on the fault at the USDA yielded up to 300 gpm of water as anticipated but did not have the turbidity problems that were common the wells behind the fish health laboratory.
-A large 15 foot cavern was encountered when idrilling the well at the softball field.
-Shallow piezometers drilled on the Tabb property had larger than average yields and indicate a major ground-water flow route possibly along a cross fault.
+Preliminary Findings of Drilling Phase of Project - Continued A well drilled on the fault at the USDA yielded up to 300 gpm of water as anticipated but did not have the turbidity problems that were common to the wells in the area.
+Unfortunately, bacterial contamination of the well is prevalent. • A large 15 foot eavern was encountered when drilling the well at the softball field.
+Shallow piezometers drilled on the Tabb property had larger than average yields and may indicate a flow route to Gray Spring.